esper-io/esper-sample-solutions/README.md

 # esper-sample-solutions

-Ready-to-use Solutions for Working With Esper
+Ready-to-use solutions for working With Esper.

+1. `esper-sam-auto-app-updater`: AWS Lambda to update apps on device.